 - Above this, you can squash in any grooming tools (razors and curling irons come to mind) since you probably had to use them just before heading to the airport.

 - If your suitcase has an outer zippered pocket for toiletries, load it up with your underwear instead.
 This will further protect your liquids, now snuggled down in the very heart of your suitcase.

-When deciding how to pack for traveling abroad, fabric is key.
+When travel packing to include a special event abroad, fabric is key.
 If you need something dressy, try to find something with enough knit in it that you won’t have to iron it.
 This will be easier for women than men; sorry, fellas.